MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-templates-transactions.md

 The message body of your email is composed in HTML.
 You can use any layout, styling, and branding that HTML and inline Cascading Style Sheets (CSS) allow for.
 You can also use images, if you host them on a publicly available web endpoint.
 To add an image, enter the image's URL in the **src** attribute of the HTML **&lt;img&gt;** tag.

 > [!NOTE]
 > Email clients impose layout and style limitations that might require adjustments to the HTML and CSS that you use for the message body.
-We recommend that you familiarize yourself with the best practices for creating HTML that will be supported by the most popular email clients.
+We recommend that you familiarize yourself with the best practices for creating HTML that the most popular email clients will support.

 ## Add placeholders to the email message body